no one deals like we do!

 Photo © Barb & Ron Kroll

-When pollution and neglect tarnished Acapulco's glittering image in the late '70s and '80s, the jet-set headed to Cancun and other resorts.
-Over the last decade, the city invested millions of dollars to regain its sparkle.
+When pollution and neglect tarnished the glittering image of Acapulco in the late '70s and '80s, the jet-set headed to Cancun and other resorts.
+Acapulco invested millions of dollars to regain its sparkle.

-Sewage treatment plants and canary yellow boats keep the beaches and bay clean.
-Badgering hawkers are no longer allowed to pester sunbathers.
-(Vendors now sell their wares from arts-and-crafts stalls.)
+On the beach, badgering hawkers are not allowed to pester sunbathers.
+(Vendors sell their wares from arts-and-crafts stalls.)

 Thanks to cleaning brigades, newly planted trees and flowers, renovated streets, classy restaurants and discos, Acapulco is once again luring tourists — and celebrities.
-Julio Iglesias, Sylvester Stallone and Placido Domingo bought villas after the city’s renaissance.
-Madonna, Kurt Russell and Goldie Hawn are only a few of the stars who now vacation here.
+Julio Iglesias, Sylvester Stallone and Placido Domingo bought villas in Acapulco after the city's renaissance.
+Madonna, Kurt Russell and Goldie Hawn are only a few of the stars who have spent their vacations here.

-A midnight drive from the steep hills of the bay's southern end, along the highway that becomes the coastal Avenida Miguel Alemán or Costera, leaves no doubt that Acapulco is a party town.
+A midnight drive from the steep hills of the southern end of Acapulco Bay, along the highway that becomes the coastal Avenida Miguel Alemán or Costera, leaves no doubt that Acapulco is a party town.
 Street-side restaurants bustle with people dining al fresco.
 Lively music fills the air.

 Balloon-decorated horse-drawn carriages bring passengers to massive discos that hold up to 2,000 dancers.
 Most discotheques don't get rolling until 11 pm.
-Paladium's glass walls overlook city lights which sparkle like a diamond necklace around Acapulco Bay.
+Palladium, on the hills of Las Brisas, has glass walls that overlook city lights sparkling like a diamond necklace around Acapulco Bay.

-The $4 million neon-trimmed Mandara features laser shows, while LHOOQ encourages dancing anywhere in the building — because it has no designated dance areas.
+The $4 million neon-trimmed Mandara features laser shows, while Disco Beach has Friday foam parties and informal dancing on La Condesa Beach.
 Add parasailing, bungy jumping, jet-boat rides, trendy shopping and 18-hole golf courses and it's no wonder that visitors think Acapulco is solely a city of resorts.

 Fort of San Diego